cldwalker/rubydoc/README.md

 database](https://github.com/cldwalker/rubydoc/blob/master/src/rubydoc/db.clj)!
 Please add them to the end of file (to keep record ids consistent).
 I would definitely love to see this become a community resource.
-While this project is primarily focused on method/functions, you can also add constants, variables, libraries (gems, jars), general code and keywords (language constructs).
-When adding these records be sure to add a :type field with respective values of "constant", "variable", "lib", "code" and "keyword".
+While this project is primarily focused on method/functions, you can also add constants, variables, libraries (gems/jars), general code and keywords (special forms).
+When adding these records be sure to use an allowed type.
+See the Record Fields section for more info.

 [Some additional general guidelines](http://tagaholic.me/contributing.html).
 New tests aren't needed for db contributions.